SES Volunteers Benevolent Fund

 The following information outlines the SES Benevolent Fund and its establishment, funding and expenditure process.

 SES Volunteers Association (SESVA) of WA has established a Benevolent Fund to provide limited financial support to SES Volunteers during "hard times".
 The purpose of the fund is to provide direct support to SES volunteers who need a financial stop-gap until insurance or social security etc steps in.
-The financial support will be based on the recommendation of SES volunteer peers or by DFES staff.
+The financial support will be based on the recommendation of SES volunteer peers.
 It should not provide a form of ‘profit’ or ‘double dipping’.

 The fund is financed from the following sources:

-- The SESVA have established the fund with monies from its own resources;
+- The SESVA has established the fund with monies from its own resources;

 - Individual donations to the Benevolent Fund will be placed into the fund;

 - Any other funds or donations may be deposited in the Benevolent Fund at the discretion of the Committee;

 - Profits from the sale of any merchandise maybe deposited in the Benevolent Fund;